Robert Lee Yates' house

 Seven years before he was born, his grandmother murdered his grandfather with an ax.

 He reportedly drifted through high school without making any friends.
-For the most part, he didn't stick out.
-He was quiet and unremarkable.
+For the most part, he didn't stick out, as he was quiet and unremarkable.

-In July of 1974, he married his wife, Linda Brewer.
+In July 1974, he married his wife, Linda Brewer.

-Yates worked at the Washington State Penitentiary in Walla Walla for four months in 1975—the same prison that he is now incarcerated at.
+Yates worked at the Washington State Penitentiary in Walla Walla for four months in 1975—the same prison where he is now incarcerated.

 That same year, he committed his first two murders when he shot and killed two college students named Patrick Oliver and Susan Savage.

 He joined the United States Army in 1977 and became a pilot.
-Although his record was mostly clean, he was nearly court-martialed for shooting a pig from a helicopter while he was stationed in Somalia.
+Although his record was mostly clean, he was nearly court-martialed after he shot a pig from a helicopter while he was stationed in Somalia.

-His family members and coworkers were shocked by his arrest.
-According to his former boss, Yates never uttered a profanity.
-He was a religious, patient, and polite family man.
+His arrest shocked his family and coworkers.
+His former boss said that Yates never uttered a profanity.
+By all accounts, he seemed like a religious, patient, and polite family man.

 Corvette